ideophagous/hello50/README.md

 9- Java: hello.java

-10- Javascript: hello.js (hello.html is also needed to display the message)
+10- Javascript: hello.js (hello.html is also needed to display the message on the browser console)

 11- Linux Shell: hello.sh